Registering with NIH's eRA Commons

 IMPORTANT NOTES: These instructions are specific to Montana INBRE faculty and student participants only.
 ALL steps listed below must be completed for your eRA Commons account registration to be complete.
 Steps were last updated October 2021.
 If you see something incorrect or out of date below, please contact Montana INBRE staff to alert them to the change.

-NEW for 2021: The National Institute of Health now requires all eRA Commons accounts to be protected with two-factor authentication (2FA).
-Each Montana institution is in charge of defining its own method for complying with mandate.
-Details and institution-specific instructions are in "STEP 3" below.
+is in charge of defining its own method for complying with this NIH mandate.
+Institution-specific instructions are in "STEP 3" below.

 STEP 1 – Request an eRA Commons User ID

 Find the correct person at your institution who can initiate an eRA Commons account

 - Reach out to your institution’s main research office, grants management office or office of sponsored programs and ask for the correct person to initiate a new NIH eRA Commons account for your particular funding source.
 Important: if you are NOT affiliated with MSU-Bozeman, Traci Miyakawa is NOT the correct person to contact -- find the person at YOUR institution.

 - For Montana INBRE-funded faculty and students located at